i400s/i2c-sd3031/README.md

 Enter:

-`cd [where you cloned the repository] / example / `
+`cd [where you cloned the repository]/example/`

-`idf.py set - target esp32c6` (replace esp32c6 with your esp32* device).
+`idf.py set-target esp32c6` (replace esp32c6 with your esp32* device).

-`idf.py - p PORT flash monitor` to build, flash and monitor the project (replace PORT with the usb port).
+`idf.py -p PORT flash monitor` to build, flash and monitor the project (replace PORT with the usb port).

 (To exit the serial monitor type `Ctrl+]`.)